 Treatment expertise includes: Case Management, Individual and Group Therapy

-Issue of expertise includes: DUI Education and Therapy, Substance Abuse Assessments, Cognitive Behavioral Therapy, Women's issues, Relapse Prevention, Women's treatment, Anger Management, Strategies for Self Improvement and Change and Crisis Managment.
+Issue of expertise includes: DUI Education and Therapy, Substance Use Disorder Assessments, Cognitive Behavioral Therapy, Women's issues, Relapse Prevention, Women's treatment, Anger Management, Strategies for Self Improvement and Change and Crisis Managment.

 I received my associate's degree in Alcohol and Other Drug Abuse (AODA) counseling in 2009 from Moraine Park Technical College in Fond du Lac, Wisconsin.
 I am currently working towards my Bachelor's degree in Human Services through the University of Wisconsin Oshkosh with a tenantive completion date of 2014.